Knaphill: Today

-Local pubs include The Garibaldi, The Nags Head, The Royal Oak, which dates back to the 17th century, The Anchor, formerly a hotel, and Crown Inn, on the high street.
+Local pubs include The Garibaldi, The Nags Head, The Royal Oak, which dates back to the 17th century, The Anchor, formerly a hotel and now closed, and Crown Inn, on the high street.
 The village has a residents' association.
 The nearest railway stations are at Brookwood and at Woking.

 Sport and leisure

 Knaphill has a Non-League football club, Knaphill F.C., who play at Redding Way, the Brookwood Country Park football ground and are members of the Combined Counties Football League.

 Knaphill Cricket Club plays at Waterers Park and was established in 2015.
 The club welcomes people aged 16+ of all abilities.
 Knaphill had a Men's team till the early 1990s and a new team was formed in 2015.
 Until the late 1930s, Knaphill also had a women's team.

 Knaphill is home to Mizens Railway, a 7 1/4 in gauge railway run by volunteer members of the Woking Miniature Railway Society (WRMS).
 It is open most summer Sundays from 2pm until 5pm.